yeldiRium/st3k101/docs/frontend_development.md

 ### 1.1 JavaScript

-When editing JavaScript, run `npm run watchJS` in a separate terminal.
-This continually compiles your code while you write it.
+When editing JavaScript, regularly run `npm run compileJS` to keep your JavaScript on the container up-to-date.

-As long as your container runs as described in deployment.md, you can just reload the frontend and your changes will be there.

-### 2.2 SCSS
+### 1.2 SCSS

 When editing the SCSS, you have to either set your editor up with a watcher or regularly execute `npm run compileSCSS` or one of the specific commands.